nullever2you/read-me-/README.md

-this was ASS , gonna rmk it later
+# basic/pun intended info.

-null/nullary
+🕶️  :

-minor (18+ people, please be cautious on who you are talking to.
-16+ people included, weirdos dni yo.)
+- null/nullary

-I love being called a "he/him" but any pronouns are okay
+I love being called a he/him , but any pronouns are okay too.
+I just usually prefer male pronouns.
+Though I have mixed emotions whether if I'm Trans(FtM) or bigender...    *  ` since I feel like a guy online, but both irl. `

-baldis basics,, and raldis crackhouse fans INTERACT WITH ME NOW,, don't be shy.........
+minor , I don't really care if you are like..
+16 , 18, whatever, but please block me if you aren't comfortable with minors.  (also preds/kid lovers, zoophiles, fuck off and kill yourself)

-gamervirus is life yo
+baldis basics & raldis crackhouse fan ` I don't support the original creator of RC's actions, I think they were racist to ppl but I don't really have any knowledge from the drama. `

-I don't talk to anyone often, but yeah
+I have very terrible memory when it comes to important things or education, which is VERY bad.

-i kinda isloate myself from uhhh people yo
+my humor is a dumpster.

-my favorite word is "yo"
+I'm not gonna put anything here I'm sorry I'm uhhh lazy yo